Stephfff/Wizard-Application/README.md

 # Wizard Application
-UI Development of the Wizard tool that helps doctors and patients determine areas they would like to focus on to better their health.
+UX/UI Design & Development of the internal Wizard application that helps doctors and patients determine areas they would like to focus on to better their health.